Category Archives: Book Reviews

 We also do not have any writings from Jesus.
 To many people this may seem odd, but in fact it is not odd at all.
 The vast majority of people in the ancient world could not write, as we will see in greater detail.
 There are debates about Jesus’s literacy, if of course he lived.
 But even if he could read, there are no indications from early sources that he could write, and there is no reference to any of his writings in any of our Gospels.
 So there is nothing strange about having nothing in writing from him.
 I should point out that we have nothing in writing from over 99.99 percent of people who lived in antiquity.
 That doesn’t mean, of course, that they didn’t live.
 It means that if we want to show that any one of them lived, we have to look for other kinds of evidence.

-Ehrman spends a good bit of time talking about the non-Christian sources for the life of Jesus.
+Ehrman spends a good bit of the book talking about the non-Christian sources for the life of Jesus.
 He talks about:

 Mythicists often claim that the passage in the writings of Josephus that makes mention of Jesus was not written by Josephus, that it was added by a Christian years later.
 Ehrman charts a path between the extremes of yes, Josephus wrote this and no, he didn’t by suggesting that the passage in question had been embellished.